CorrosiveTruths/corrosivetruths.github.io/_posts/2020-03-08-encoding-for-youtube.md

 # Comparing quality targets versus bitrate targets

-Turns out that YouTube's encoding process takes away so much quality that only the crf 28 encodes caused a particularly sharp decline in the final vmaf of the youtube encodes, even double cbr, whilst consistently worse than crf, was using fairly high bitrates that mostly survived the process.
-So it seems at least like you can't go too wrong at least.
+Turns out that YouTube's encoding process takes away so much quality that only the crf 28 encodes caused a particularly sharp decline in the final vmaf of the YouTube encodes, even double cbr, whilst consistently worse than crf, was using fairly high bitrates that mostly survived the process.
+So it seems like you can't go _too_ wrong at least.

 A good demonstration of the difference between picking a quality setting and picking a bitrate can be shown by taking the same codec and using both modes and showing the vmaf versus the bitrate.
 So let's take x264, use the same speed preset of veryslow and encode crf 18 versus YouTube strict using 8 or 12Mbps.
 That gets us this.